 This brings us to Wal-Mart.
 In 2008, with much fanfare, Wal-Mart launched Love, Earth® jewelry, a distinct line of jewelry within its larger jewelry collection.
 Wal-Mart markets Love, Earth® jewelry as traceable from the mine to the customer and as produced in a way that respects workers and the environment.
 But as a recent news investigation reveals, Love, Earth® jewelry may not be as responsibly sourced as Wal-Mart would have consumers believe.
 Is Wal-Mart green-washing?
 The journalist who conducted the investigation, Jean Friedman-Rudovsky, thinks so.
 “While Love, Earth®, may shine like gold, that’s only varnish,” she concludes.“Underneath its anatomy is greenwash: The product is no better for the environment – or the people who manufacture it – than a standard piece of jewelry.”

-Love, Earth® jewelry does appear to be traceable back to the mine according to the Friedman-Rudovsky article.
-The problem, the article demonstrates, is that conditions at the mines and factories from which Love, Earth® jewelry originates are not what consumers would expect from a product being marketed as responsibly sourced.
+Love, Earth® jewelry is traceable back to the mine, according to article.
+The problem, the article states, is that conditions at the mines and factories from which Love, Earth® jewelry originates are not what consumers would expect from a product being marketed as responsibly sourced.
 For example, the gold used to make Love, Earth® jewelry comes from two gold mines.
 Both mines use cyanide heap leaching, a controversial technique in which cyanide, a toxic chemical, is used to separate gold from ore.
 Whenever cyanide heap leaching is used, there is a risk that cyanide will escape from mining sites and poison rivers and streams.

 Love, Earth® jewelry is manufactured by a company known as Aurafin, which contracts out production to factories in the Dominican Republic, Peru, and Bolivia.
 Friedman-Rudovsky visited a factory in La Paz, Bolivia where Love, Earth® jewelry is made.
 There she found the factory was subcontracting jewelry production to clandestine workshops where workers were earning less than half the minimum wage.
 Subcontracting to outside factories is one way of skirting labor standards.
 The story also documents unsafe working conditions, verbal abuse by factory managers, and instances in which workers were fired for protesting their wages and treatment.